bushaHQ/busha-frontend-test/README.md

 ## Submission

-When the tests pass, and the UI resembles the figma design, archive your work in a `.zip` file and send it to bolaji@busha.co with your CV. _Do not include `node_modules` in the `.zip` file._
+When the tests pass, and the UI resembles the figma design, submit a PR and include a live url to your solution.

 ## Feedback

 Something we can improve?
-Email bolaji@busha.com.
+Email bolaji@busha.co or create an issue.

 ## Available Scripts
 ### Setup